-Encryption of critical information in the Fiery server ensures that all passwords and related configuration information are secure when stored in the Fiery server.
+Encryption of critical customer data ensures that all passwords and related configuration information are secured when stored in the Fiery server.
 Critical information is either encrypted or hashed.
-The cryptographic algorithms used are AES256, Diffie-Hellman, and SHA-2 to comply with the latest security standards.
+The cryptographic algorithms implemented are AES256, Diffie-Hellman, and SHA-2 and are used in compliance with the latest security standards.

-User information stored on the disk cannot be read even if the disk is removed from the Fiery server.
+Customer data stored on the disk cannot be read even if the disk is removed from the Fiery server.
 User data encryption can be enabled or disabled on Windows-based Fiery servers using Configure.
 For Linux-based Fiery servers, the feature is always enabled.

-If the passphrase that is entered to recover data is forgotten, there is no way to reset it, and EFI cannot recover it.
+If the passphrase used to recover data is forgotten, there is no way to reset it, and FIERY cannot recover it.
 Software would have to be reinstalled.